lukmanr/CLVPipelines/README.md

 This repository maintains code samples for the tutorial **Operationalizing Customer Lifetime Value (CLV) model training and deployment with Kubeflow Pipelines (KFP)**.

-The tutorial is the fifth part of the series [Predicting Customer Lifetime Value with AI Platform](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro).
+The tutorial is the fifth part of the series Predicting Customer Lifetime Value with AI Platform.
+It demonstrates how to operationalize Customer Lifetime Value model training, deployment and inference using Kubeflow Pipelines (KFP) on Google Kubernetes Engine (GKE).
+Refer to the previous articles in the series for more information on Customer Lifetime Value concepts and modeling techniques.

+The pipelines used in the tutorial follow the data pre-processing, training and scoring flow that is similar to one described in [Part 4 of the series](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-automl-tables) :
+- BigQuery is used for data cleansing and feature engineering, and
+- AutoML Tables is used for model training, deployment, and scoring.

+In the first part of the tutorial you:
-The fifth part focuses on demonstrating how to operationalize model training, deployment, and inference using Kubeflow Pipelines on Google Kubernetes Engine (GKE).
+- Install Kubeflow and Kubeflow Pipelines on Google Kubernetes Engine

-Refer to the previous articles in the series for a more detailed overview of the techniques used in data preparation, feature engineering and modeling of Customer Lifetime Value scenarios.

-The repository includes two template Kubeflow Pipelines and an example Kubeflow Pipeline component:
-- A pipeline orchestrating traning and deployment of a Customer Lifetime Value prediction model
+- Configure and deploy two template pipelines:
+  - The training and deploymnet pipeline
+  - The batch predict pipeline
+- Run the pipelines using Kubeflow Pipelines UI

+In the second pipeline of the tutorial you learn how to:
+- Customize the pipelines
+- Customize the deployment process
-- A pipeline orchestrating batch predictions using the model
+- Trigger pipeline runs using Kubeflow Pipelines SDK
-- A component that encapsulates AutoML Tables API

 ## Training and deploying a Customer Lifetime Value prediction model
 Training and deployment of a CLV model is orchestrated by a Kubeflow Pipeline that uses BigQuery for data preprocessing and feature engineering and AutoML Tables for model training and deployment.